UBC-MDS/exploratory-data-viz/chapters/en/slides/module1/module1_01.md

 powerful tool for data exploration and communication.

-In our example here, we would come to widely different conclusions about the behavior of the data for the four different data sets.
+In our example here, we would come to widely different conclusions about the behaviour of the data for the four different data sets.

 Sets A and C are roughly linearly increasing at similar rates, whereas set B reaches a plateau and starts to drop, and set D has a constant